Writing coaching & mentoring

 Sydney School of Arts & Humanities offers coaching and mentoring to authors who are looking for help or guidance with their work.
 Writers of all levels of experience can reach a stage where outside perspective is beneficial.

-We tailor our coaching to each individual, depending on their specific needs and skill level.
+Book Coaching: We tailor our book coaching to each individual, depending on their specific needs and skill level.
 Whether you need help formulating your ideas and developing your plot and characters, mastering the technical craft of writing, editing your draft or considering publication options, we can offer advice and support.

 Please contact us for a free consultation by phone, where we can discuss your goals and issues, and you can decide in which aspect of writing we will assist you.